-And his three major consideration for weight training: plenty of protein, plenty of sleep, and recuperation.
+And his three major considerations for weight training: plenty of protein, plenty of sleep, and recuperation.

-A number of sources mention Arcidi’s love of naps, so he really isn’t kidding when he says recuperation is vital for a big bench.
+Several sources mention Arcidi’s love of naps, so he really isn’t kidding when he says recuperation is vital for a big bench.
 That’s not to say he was into taking a week off every month like every shit coach and natty asshat online suggests, but rather that Arcidi religiously napped between 60 and 90 minutes a day, every day.
-Beyond that, Arcidi believed that neck work, skullcrushers, and strict standing behind the neck press were critical components of his bench press success.
-Though he is the only source beyond myself who seems to have noticed or mentioned this, the abdominal strength that heavy overhead presses confer carry over strongly into every other lift, so doing them seated basically destroys their utility.
+Beyond that, Arcidi believed that neck work, skull crushers, and strict standing behind the neck press were critical components of his bench press success.
+Though he is the only source beyond me who seems to have noticed or mentioned this, the abdominal strength that heavy overhead presses confer carry over strongly into every other lift, so doing them seated basically destroys their utility.